 But if you if you didn’t notice the tick box during install (or forgot about it entirely) you won’t be able to play MP3 files, watch online videos, or take advantage of improved graphics card support until you install all of the relevant packages.

 4. Enable ‘Minimize on Click’ for the Ubuntu Dock

-The Ubuntu Dock (the task bar that sits on the left-hand side of the screen) makes it easy to open, manage and switch between your favourite apps and those you have running.
+The Ubuntu Dock is the task bar that sits on the left-hand side of the screen.
+The utility makes it easy to open, manage and switch between your favourite apps and those you have running.

 I like to click on an app icon in the Dock to both restore, switch to and minimise it.
 This is the default behaviour in Windows.

-But by default the Ubuntu Dock has this option turned off.
+But the Ubuntu Dock has this option turned off by default.

-Thankfully you can enable minimise on click for the Ubuntu Dock easily, just by running this command in the Terminal application:
+To enable minimise-on-click for the Ubuntu Dock run this command in the Terminal application:

 gsettings set org.gnome.shell.extensions.dash-to-dock click-action 'minimize'

 You can also move the Ubuntu dock to the bottom of the screen.
 To do this open Settings > Dock and set your desired position from the drop-down menu provided.